 Sharing files via online collaboration tools:

 - Sharing files with students can be tedious and time consuming if one has to manually manage who has access to the files.
-At Iowa State University, instructors can share documents with class rosters easily by using a Blackboard course shell.
+At Iowa State University, instructors can share documents with class rosters easily by using a Canvas course shell.

 - By default, files or folders created in CyBox are private and accessible only by the creator.
 Instructors must adjust privacy settings to grant student access, including whether students can edit or simply view files.
-Instructors should consider privacy settings carefully (e.g., accessible only to students in the class vs. to anyone at U-M with the link vs. anyone with the link) and beware that it is easy to make an error when adjusting privacy settings and editing privileges.
+Instructors should consider privacy settings carefully (e.g., accessible only to students in the class vs. to anyone at Iowa State University with the link vs. anyone with the link) and beware that it is easy to make an error when adjusting privacy settings and editing privileges.

 Information adapted from: